ranbureand/sitefolio/_projects/kuoni-annual-report-2011.markdown

     %}
 </div>

-A global motion pattern is associated to each of the fifty profiles described in the chapter *People Report*.
+A global motion pattern is associated with each of the fifty profiles described in the chapter *People Report*.
 It represents all the locations reached by the interviewed person during his/her life by means of magenta arcs projected on a tridimensional world map.

 <div class="figures">
   {% include image.html